theNewDynamic/oregonsadventurecoast.com/content/blog/featured-fall-adventure-a-hike-on-golden-and-silver-falls-state-natural-area.md

 ---
+_schema: default
 title: 'Featured Fall Adventure: A Hike on Golden and Silver Falls State Natural Area'
+draft: true
-date: 2022-09-30T04:00:00+00:00
+date: 2022-09-30T04:00:00Z
+description: >-
-description: 'Hiking Golden and Silver Falls State Natural Area, “a hidden gem” in our region, is high on our list of outdoor favorites.
-Here are some tips to help you make the most of your day! '
+  Hiking Golden and Silver Falls State Natural Area, “a hidden gem” in our region, is high on our list of outdoor favorites.
+Here are some tips to help you make the most of your day!
-image: "/img/Golden and Silver Falls blog695x322.jpg"
+image: /img/Golden and Silver Falls blog695x322.jpg
-tags: []
-categories: []
 seo:
   title: ''
   description: ''
   imgalt: ''
   image: ''
-aliases: []
-accordion_sections: []
 warning: false
-warning_copy: ''

 ---
 Summer may be over, but the need for fresh-air and adventure is year-round.
 Fortunately, there are plenty of outdoor activities that can be enjoyed well into the autumn months and beyond on **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston**!
 Hiking Golden and Silver Falls State Natural Area, “a hidden gem” in our region, is high on our list of outdoor favorites.